-Lessons From High School Musicals
+Lessons from High School Musicals

-Originally published in TEACH Magazine March/April 2018
+Originally published in TEACH Magazine, March/April 2018 Issue

 By Keith Mason

 I assigned students in my advanced Spanish class to create song translations and ink drawings tied to the Carousel score.
-Students in French class were asked to create a show program.
-The lobby display was created under my direction of a carnival scene inspired by the Rodgers and Hammerstein musical with a 24-foot-long mural of carnival amusements in tempera paint, calliope music, and a ticket booth.
+Students in French class were asked to make a show program.
+Under my direction, the lobby display was created as a carnival scene inspired by the musical.
+It contained a 24-foot-long mural of carnival amusements in tempera paint, calliope music, and a ticket booth.

 I kept on with the musical integration program and it grew bigger.
 We staged Bye Bye Birdie, The Boys from Syracuse, The Music Man, Hello, Dolly!, Anything Goes, Into the Woods, and The Boy Friend.
 Faculty participated voluntarily.
 More teachers and students became involved in their regular classes across subjects, including world languages, language arts, video production, visual art, culinary arts, social studies, and science.

-For the remaining seven show integrations, we received the Educational Impact award at the Rising Star Awards ceremony.
-It seems we were doing something right.
-The combination of student activities and projects in regular classes and co-curricular lobby and cafeteria displays focusing on the visual arts, became a highlight of the academic year.
+For the remaining seven show integrations, we received the Educational Impact Award at the Rising Star Awards ceremony.
+It seemed we were doing something right.
+The combination of student activities and projects in regular classes, along with co-curricular lobby and cafeteria displays focusing on the visual arts, became a highlight of the academic year.

-Projects included: cameo jewelry drawings and stain-glassed window drawings with cast members’ likenesses linked with text in Italian, show programs, paper dolls of cast members in period costumes, musical-themed quilts, a Red Riding Hood cloak tied to Into the Woods with Italian text, a Reno Sweeney scarf for Anything Goes with Italian text, and the history of musical instruments with cast members photographed with the instruments, among many others.
+Projects included: cameo jewelry drawings and stained glass window drawings with cast members’ likenesses linked with text in Italian, show programs, paper dolls of cast members in period costumes, musical-themed quilts, a Red Riding Hood cloak tied to Into the Woods with Italian text, a Reno Sweeney scarf for Anything Goes with Italian text, and the history of musical instruments with cast members photographed with the instruments, among many others.

 When the musicals initiative began to filter outside of our school walls, I knew we could influence teachers at other schools.
-I wrote magazine articles for educational publications about musicals across the curriculum as well as tributes to musicals staged thirty plus years earlier.
+I wrote magazine articles for educational publications about musicals across the curriculum as well as tributes to musicals staged 30+ years earlier.
 I also published composer tributes to Meredith Willson, Richard Rodgers, and Rodgers and Hammerstein, with an article marking Leonard Bernstein’s birth centennial scheduled for August 2018.

 Materials for supplies and artwork are now part of the musicals budgeting process.
 Having applied for grants through a county arts council, we increased funding for three musicals.
 Our school was awarded two certificates of recognition for contributions to the arts by the arts council.

-The musical integrations supported the faculty involved in staging as well as the casts and crews of our school musicals.
+The musical integrations supported the faculty involved in staging, as well as the casts and crews of our school musicals.
 The resulting musical class projects were satisfying and rewarding because students exerted effort in their completion and enjoyed having their work placed on public display.

-Keith Mason, Ph.D. is a researcher and educator based in New Jersey who specializes in language education, curriculum, phonetics, Romance linguistics and musicals in the curriculum.
+Keith Mason, PhD is a researcher and educator based in New Jersey who specializes in language education, curriculum, phonetics, Romance linguistics, and musicals in the curriculum.